AggShruti/DecoratorPattern/README.md

 # DecoratorPattern

-To save yourself from subclass overflow.
+It saves you from subclass overflow.

-Uses class composition.
+It uses class composition.

-Decorator patterns use abstract classes which makes it less prone to error
+Decorator patterns use abstract classes which makes it less prone to error.

+But decorator can make your code complicated to understand.

+However, decorators are typically created by using other patterns like Factory and Builder.